JochCool/minesweeper-bot/README.md

 3. Open the file "auth.json" and on the second line of that file (where it says `"bottoken": "CENSORED"`), replace the word `CENSORED` with the token from step 1.
 You can ignore the `"topggtoken"`.
 4. Download and install [NodeJS](https://nodejs.org).
 5. Open the command line and navigate to the folder in which you unzipped the repo at step 2 (using the `cd` command).
 Then type `npm install discord.js @discordjs/rest`.
-6. To register the slash commands, type `node setup.js <id>`, and where it says `<id>` paste the application ID from step 1.
+6. To register the slash commands (optional), type `node setup.js <id>`, and where it says `<id>` paste the application ID from step 1.
 Note that it may take up to an hour before the commands appear.
 7. Run `node ./` to get me online.
 Have fun!

 If you encounter an error, please [open an issue](https://github.com/JochCool/minesweeper-bot/issues) and my creator will take a look.